RubberTurkey/bashrc/README.md

-My bashrc file, Replace the one in your home Directory and type `bash` in your Shell.
+My bashrc file, Replace the one in your home Directory and run `bash` in your Shell.